 For example, if a button's identifier in the user interface changes, the AI recognizes the alteration through other attributes or context and updates the test.

-These systems continuously learn from already completed tests and continue to learn with each execution.
+A defining difference in test automation vs autonomous testing is that autonomous systems continuously learn from past executions, refining results over time.
 By the way, constant application changes also influence the systems’ “memory”.
 Even though many modern AI models are supposed to be mediocre yet not completely incompetent students (if we trust Terence Tao, a UCLA professor’s words), they refine their actions based on new data and become smarter.

 The AI power of autonomous testing achieves higher test accuracy, despite significantly wider test coverage.
 Machine learning simulates user behaviors across different segments, platforms, and environments based on the previous train data.